Vacation with children in Washington

 National Children’s Museum

-The museum constantly organizes children's educational events, and animators work every day.
-Admission to the "Land of Children's Happiness" costs 7 USD, children under 2 years old are free.
-The address is 800 3rd Street, NE.
+The museum regularly hosts children’s educational programs, and animators work there every day.
+Admission to this “land of childhood happiness” is 18.95 USD; children under 1 year enter for free.
+Address: 800 3rd Street, NE.

 Six Flags Park